m-s-schatzman/POS-MemoryLeak/README.txt

 To Compile: From the Application/ folder run the command "./make_script.sh" to run the automated compile process.
 This will create the OutputTree directory to store the compiled classes and put all compiled classes into that directory.
 Note: to run the make_script.sh bash script, you may need to use the command "chmod 700 make_script.sh" while in the Application folder.
 This should fix problem.

-To Create Database: From the Application/ folder run the command "./run_script.sh create" to create database with schema stored in Misc/ProjectDDL.txt.
-In order to change database schema, please edit that file to reflect changes to the schema.
-You will then have to remove Output/POSApplication/ folder and recreate database in order to reflect most recent schema changes.
-Database only needs to be created a single time, it can then be used repeatedly by application as long as the schema isn't altered (hence the "PersistentStorage").
-Currently the database needs to be recreated everytime the schema is changed or the application is built on a new machine.
-Working on better way to handle this problem...
+To Reset Database: To reset the database (delete it) run the run_script.sh with the argument reset ("./run_script.sh reset").
+This will delete the database and when the application is started again, it will be reset with the values defined by populateDB in DBDriver.

 To Run: from the Application/ folder run the command "./run_script.sh" to run the automated run process.
 This will set the correct directory to run the compiled Main.java class out of.